bitjockey42/astrohckr.github.io/_posts/2015-12-08-arch-linux-macbook-pro-101-post-install-configuration-and-tweaks.markdown

 ### powertop

-Use `powertop` from the official repos, which you can use to both look at power consumption and tweak system configurations to increase battery life. `powertop` has a
+Use `powertop` from the official repos, which you can use to both look at power consumption and tweak system configurations to increase battery life.

 You'll need to `--calibrate` to make sure the measurements from `powertop` are accurate.
 This will run a cycle that will turn off the display, wifi, to establish benchmarks.